yumejensen/greenfield-budget-planner/README.md

     db - contains: db helpers (functions that interact w/ db Models), Schemas, index.js(connects to mongoose) routes - contains all express routes
     index.js - initializes the express app and middleware

+# NOTES FROM 8-27 4:45pm #

+Continuing to set up passport, attempt to sign in is hitting the failure redirect

+changed so far to try and make passport work:
+- User schema has email instead of googleId
+- changed Authorized redirect URI (in google cloud project credentials) to http://localhost:3000/google/callback
+- changed the findOrCreate function from passport docs -> findOneAndUpdate mongoose Model method - added then and catch blocks and are calling done()
+- NOTE: attempt to sign in is hitting the then block of findOneAndUpdate but the authentication is redirecting to '/auth/failure'